-When your kitten reaches 6 weeks of age (or older when picked up), fosters are required to email the Foster Marketing Team: fostermarketing@sanantoniopetsalive.org so that SAPA! can begin marketing your foster for adoptions.
+Within 72 hours of receiving your foster cat or kitten (6 weeks old), fosters are required to email the Foster Marketing Team: fostermarketing@sanantoniopetsalive.org so that SAPA! can begin marketing your foster for adoptions.
 The information you provide will be placed on the San Antonio Pets Alive! website, Petfinder, and other avenues to help get the word out so that your foster can find their forever family.